dgroomes/java-columnar-query-engine/README.md

 * [ ] Create a graph generic data structure?
 Or is this kind of pointless because all classes are actually graphs ( fields to other objects are just edges to other vertices).
 My 'node' stuff was pretty haphazard is why I'm thinking this is interesting.
 Although it worked so nicely.
-* [ ] The 'query-engine' should maybe just be an execution strategy coordinate?
-I really need a separate API for storage I think.
-I'm treating `Table` and `Column` as physical storage (well not durable) but those should be interfaces.
+* [ ] IN PROGRESS The 'query-engine' should maybe just be an execution strategy?
+I really need a separate API for the data model and the physical implementation I think.
+I'm treating `Table` and `Column` as physical but those should be interfaces.
-  Maybe a module `storage-api` and then `storage-in-memory`?
-I don't care much about the feature set of the storage impl and API but I do care about thinning out query-engine to help me focus on the query execution strategy.
+  Maybe a module `data-model-api` and then `data-model-in-memory`?
+I don't care much about the feature set of the physical impl and API but I do care about thinning out query-engine to help me focus on the query execution strategy.
   Eventually I want to do parallelization and that's going to take a lot of complexity budget.
+  * IN PROGRESS Scaffold out the modules: `data-model-api` and `data-model-in-memory`.
+  * Create concrete implementations of `Table` and `Column` in `data-model-in-memory`.
+This needs to be called from `:app`.
+  * Somehow abstract all implementation details out of `query-engine`.
+It should just code to the API.
 * [ ] (cosmetic) Consider renaming the project to something like "object-query-engine" or something more specific/descriptive.
 * [ ] (stretch) Consider compressing integer arrays with [this integer compression library](https://github.com/lemire/JavaFastPFOR) which uses the [(incubating) Java vector API](https://openjdk.org/jeps/426).
 This would be kind of epic.